Natural Gas Extraction - Hydraulic Fracturing

 - EPA and states share primary responsibility ("primacy") for implementing the UIC program.
 Learn about the primacy status of each state.

-Ensuring the safe disposal of wastewater and stormwater from hydraulic fracturing activities
+Ensuring the safe disposal of wastewater, stormwater, and other wastes from hydraulic fracturing activities

 As the number of shale gas wells in the U.S. increases, so too does the volume of shale gas wastewater that requires disposal.
 Wastewater associated with shale gas extraction can contain high levels of total dissolved solids (TDS), fracturing fluid additives, metals, and naturally occurring radioactive materials.
 In partnership with states, EPA is examining the different disposal methods employed by industry to ensure that there are regulatory and permitting frameworks in place to provide safe and legal options for disposal of flowback and produced water.
 These options include: